logi74123/Hiring-Assistant-Chatbot/README.md

 # Hiring Assistant ChatBot

-An hiring assistant chatbot that assist in the initial screening of candidates by gathering essential information and posing relevant technical questions based on the candidate's declared tech stack.
+An hiring assistant chatbot that assists in the initial screening of candidates by gathering essential information and posing relevant technical questions based on the candidate's declared tech stack.

 ## Project Overview